aparnaBM1103/Ratings-Generator/README.md

 2. If Mac blocks it: Right-click → Open → Open anyway
 3. Wait for installation (first time only, ~2 minutes).
 4. Shortly, a new browser will open automatically - DO NOT CLOSE THIS WINDOW.
-5. Enter your Humata credentials on the left-hand side navigation bar and click "Run Automation".
+5. Enter your credentials on the left-hand side navigation bar and click "Run Automation".

 #### WINDOWS USERS:
 1. Double-click "AI-Fund-Ratings.bat"
 2. If Windows blocks it: Click "More info" → "Run anyway"
 3. Wait for installation (first time only, ~2 minutes)
 4. Shortly, a new browser will open automatically - DO NOT CLOSE THIS WINDOW.
-5. Enter your Humata credentials on the left-hand side navigation bar and click "Run Automation".
+5. Enter your credentials on the left-hand side navigation bar and click "Run Automation".

 #### TO STOP THE APP:
 - Close the browser tab